top of page

 Lowering Costs with One Blanket Loan

-Refinancing and consolidating debt can lead to big savings, but another way to keep more money in your pocket is through a blanket loan.
-This type of loan lets you cover multiple properties with just one mortgage.
+Refinancing and consolidating debt can save you money, but another way to keep more cash is a blanket loan.

 That means only one set of closing costs instead of paying for each property separately.
 Think about how much you spend on every single closing – it all adds up!
 With a blanket loan, you cut down those extra expenses.